northbaypython/pycon-code-of-conduct/code_of_conduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
 Conference staff will be wearing t-shirts and/or badges that clearly identify them as staff.
 You may also contact venue staff and ask to be put in touch with the conference chair &mdash; Chris Neugebauer.

-If the matter is especially urgent, please call/contact any of these individuals:
+If the matter is especially urgent, please call our Code of Conduct and safety incident hotline at XXX-YYY-ZZZZ.
+This number will automatically route to a member of the conference staff who can render assistance.

-- Chris Neugebauer at {NUMBER}
-- Sam Kitajima-Kimbrel (program chair) at {NUMBER}
-- Joshua Simmons at {NUMBER}
--

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.